tallinn1960/rain_collected/README.md

 provides an example how to do that using cmake.
 Benchmarks for those functions are included using either the criterion crate or Google benchmark.

+The following instructions assume you have Rust installed by `rustup`.

 ## macOS installation

 To build and run the examples on macOS, one needs cmake and google benchmark